arunfloyd/learnReact/README.txt

  -> It used to create local state variables inside the functional components

- -> Call the use State insidw the body
+ -> Call the use State inside the body

  -> Don't create useState inside a condition ,for loop,inside a function => Makes inconsistency in program